 Work with Caryn one-on-one on writing (editing, revising, publishing, and more), or creating your own right livelihood (making a living from your gifts and callings).
-Coaching sessions are completely individualized for your needs, goals, and timelines, and can happen face-to-face (in you're in the Lawrence, Kansas area), or by phone or video-conferencing.
+Coaching sessions are completely individualized for your needs, goals, and timelines, and can happen face-to-face (if you're in the Lawrence, Kansas area) or by phone or video-conferencing.

 - What and How to Write: Processes, techniques, inspiration, and magic that works best for you, whether you’re just getting started, returning to writing, or deepening your practice.

 - The Writing Craft: The ins and outs -- including common rules and when to break them -- of writing poetry, novels, memoir, non-fiction books and articles, and mixed-genre writing;

 - Writing as a Practice: Strategies and best tools to write and revise as an artistic life practice, including how to keep the writing flowing, following and leading your writing, and balancing your practice with the rest of the your life.

 - The Romance of Revision: Critiques and revision approaches to both bring the strongest writing to the surface, and ready your writing for publication, readings, and presentations;

 - Publishing Possibilities: Preparing book proposals for agents and publishers, connecting with local sources, and other strategies to get your writing into the world;